-In addition to setting font colors, you can also change highlight or background color.
+In addition to setting font colors, you can also highlight text.
 The process is essentially the same, select the text you wish to highlight and click the font color button on the toolbar.
-This time simply click the highlight tab from the color picker popup and click on a new highlight color to apply it.
+This time simply click the highlight tab from the color picker pop-up and click on a new highlight color to apply it.

 Here is a sample Portfolio in Live Edit Mode:

 Here you can see that I have selected the text "Example 123:" for highlighting:

 Now you can see that I have highlighted it in yellow using the Font Color button on the Content Editor Toolbar, selecting the highlight option and then the color yellow:

 You can remove a highlight by selecting the highlighted text, clicking on the Font Color button on the Content Editor Toolbar, selecting the highlight option and then clicking on none: